-Automatic standout is how well a product/brand standouts on a shelf next to other similar products/brands.
-It is a measure of how likely a product is able to capture the attention of a customer in the supermarket.
-Automatic standout can be measured using the flicker test.
+Automatic standout is how well elements such as products on a shelf stand out next to other similar elements.
+It is a measure of how likely a product is able to capture attention.
+Visual salience can be measured using an online test.
 The theoretical premise for this test is that individuals are quicker at noticing changes in objects that are dominant in their visual field.
 This theory is based on the phenomenon of change blindness, or inattentional blindness, which describes the inability to detect seemingly obvious changes to an object or scene.

-In the standout test, participants are presented with a mock shelf filled with a range of products, i.e. bottles of vodka.
+In our standout test, participants are presented with, for example a mock shelf filled with a range of products, i.e. cans of drink.

-The automatic standout of a product is measured by the average time it takes for participants to locate the given product relative to competitors.
+The automatic standout of a visual component is measured by the average time it takes for participants to locate the given product relative to its competitors.
 This is a semi-implicit test that allows us to assess people’s unconscious visual biases.
 A limiting feature of the test is that as attention tends to be drawn to the centre of the screen, products in the middle of the shelf are advantageously positioned.
-This limitation can be overcome by randomisation of the layout of products on the mock shelf between trials, so that no product is constantly in the middle or on the edge.
+This limitation can be overcome by randomisation of the layout of elements between trials.

-To assess how easy it is for people to find different products/packaging designs amongst competitors (i.e. on a shelf in a supermarket), we implement a visual search task.
+To assess how easy it is for people to find different products/packaging designs amongst competitors (i.e. at the point of sale), we implement a visual search task.

-In this task, participants are presented with a lineup of similar products (e.g. bottles of rum) from different brands and are instructed to locate a specific product in the lineup as quickly as possible.
+Participants are presented with a line-up of similar products from different brands and are instructed to locate a specific product in the lineup as quickly as possible.
 By putting participants under time pressure, we force them to rely on mental shortcuts as they would for many real world decisions.
 The less time it takes a participant to correctly locate and click on given product, the higher the findability of the product.
 This test is especially important to ensure findability is not reduced when changing pack designs, e.g, for retaining current customers.